IvarsLevans/PHP-Login-SignUp/README.md

-# Signup and Login Application
+# PHP Web Application for Login & SignUp
 This application allows users to signup and login to a website and includes validation for the signup form.

 ## Technologies Used